 5. Ignoring the State of Your Backlinks

-There are two main attributes you really need to focus on on your website.
+There are two main attributes affecting the organic search ranking of your site you really need to focus on.

 One being ‘Relevancy’, where you clearly articulate, in a well-structured way, what your website is about to both search engines and users.